PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  String
 -  Default: unset

 Static pre-shared authentication key for access to the REST API.
-Since 4.6.0 the key can be hashed and salted using ``rec_control hash-password`` instead of being stored in the configuration in plaintext.
+Since 4.6.0 the key can be hashed and salted using ``rec_control hash-password`` instead of being stored in the configuration in plaintext, but the plaintext version is still supported.

 .. _setting-api-readonly: